lyraproj/lyraproj.github.io/index.md

 # Getting started

 The fastest way to get started is with the official Lyra Docker container.
-You can browse all the available tags and builds on [the Lyra org on dockerhub](https://hub.docker.com/r/lyraproj/lyra) or just grab the 0.1.0 image:
+You can browse all the available tags and builds on [the Lyra org on dockerhub](https://hub.docker.com/r/lyraproj/lyra) or just grab the latest image:

 1. Create a `lyra-local` directory to save your work locally.